openmindculture/react-dataviz-demo/README.md

 # React DataViz Demo

 **I wanted to start a simple data visualization demo project using React with ReCharts and preferably TypeScript and TSX.** I also wanted to use evaluate AI assistants and learn new skills.
-Here is what I learned.
+Here is what I learned in July 2025.

+Abstract:
+- GitHub Copilot, much like Windsurf, is overhyped and not ready for production code generation.
+- GitHub Copilot undermines privacy protection by requesting unreasonably extensive permissions, including write access to all repositories.
+- IDEs are a matter of taste.
+VSCode is free to use and has a compact, but sometimes confusing UI.
+- Jetbrains AI's strength are context actions like finding possible problems.
+- Google (Gemini) AI is not error-free either.
+It is still the most useful AI assistant that I tested.
+- AI Studio did not create code but provided step-by-step instructions using create-vite react-ts.

+## Tutorials vs. AI assistance

+### GitHub Copilot in Microsoft VisualStudio Code

+See branch `copilot-demo`:

+ - Copilot created boilerplate code in a nested sub-folder with the same project name.
+ - Copilot did not properly resolve peer dependencies.
+ - Copilot did not include the expected `@vitejs/plugin-react` dependency.
+ - Copilot did not create a `.gitingore` file.
+ - Copilot's instructions and its code did not create a working project.
+ - Even after obvious fixes, there is no working application running on localhost.
+ - Despite being unsuable, its low-quality output still counts against my subscription plan's "AI usage".
+ - Copilot urges the user to log in and requests unreasonably extensive permissions, including write access to all repositories.
+ - **Conclusion: Copilot, much like Windsurf, is overhyped and not ready for production.
+Copilot undermines privacy protection.
+Don't use Copilot!**

+#### Copilot-Generated Runtime Error

+The fixed version should have run on http://localhost:3000/ after running
+    - `npm install`
+    - `npm run dev`

+After running npm run dev, no webpage was found for the web address: http://localhost:3000/ This localhost page can’t be found.
+The CJS build of Vite's Node API is deprecated.
+See https://vite.dev/guide/troubleshooting.html#vite-cjs-node-api-deprecated for more details.

+Giving Copilot a last chance to fix its errors, commonplace advice included troubleshooting steps like checking the terminal output, ensure you are using ESM for Vite config, delete `node_modules` and reinstall, check the node version or try a different port.
+The randomness of the suggestions reveals the assistant's cluelessness.

+#### Copilot-Generated DataViz Demo Project Structure

 Abstract:
 Copilot, much like Windsurf, is overhyped and not ready for production code generation.